Aeonax/terrazine/README.md

   - `Proc` - it will call proc with row as argument, and! then pass it to modifier_presentation again
   - `::Result` - it will call `modifier.present`
   - any else will be returned without changes
+- `delete` - (will be soon) - Symbol, String or Array representing keys that must be deleted from result data.

 ## TODO:
+Except this todo's there is a lot commented todo's inside project.-_-
 - [ ] Parse data like arrays, booleans, nil to SQL
 - [ ] Relocate functions builder in to class, finally I found how it can be done nice=))
 - [ ] meditate about structure supporting another databases(now supports only postgress)